James fuels Lakers’ 4th-quarter rally over Jazz, 106-101

+LOS ANGELES (AP)LeBron James was at the Super Bowl Sunday when he saw Aaron Donald and the Los Angeles Rams rally in the fourth quarter to win a championship.

+With Donald courtside for the Los Angeles Lakers game against the Utah Jazz Wednesday night, James took some inspiration from Donald and had a fourth-quarter rally of his own, despite the Lakers’ version of AD being injured earlier.

-LOS ANGELES (AP) — LeBron James scored 15 of his 33 points in the fourth quarter as the Los Angeles Lakers overcame an injury to Anthony Davis and rallied from a 12-point fourth quarter deficit to defeat the Utah Jazz 106-101 Wednesday night.
+James scored 15 of his 33 points in the fourth quarter as the Lakers overcame an injury to Anthony Davis and rallied from a 12-point fourth quarter deficit for a 106-101 victory over the Jazz.

+”I just tried to take the inspiration of what he was able to accomplish over the past couple days,” said James of Donald. ”He’s the greatest defensive player I have ever seen play the sport.
+For him to take time out of his day and watch us play after the parade was amazing.”

+Donald arrived just as the game was set to tip off and watched the game courtside.
+Donald and the Super Bowl champion Rams had their parade earlier in the day

 Los Angeles trailed 92-80 midway through the fourth quarter before it went on a 19-4 run to snap a three-game losing streak.
 James had the last 10 points during the rally, including a thunderous dunk off an assist by Russell Westbrook to put the Lakers on top 96-94 with 2:08 remaining.